zoff-kollektiv/cifar/data/people/9-elham-sharshar.md

   21.03.2011
 ---
 Wife of Habib el-Adly.
 Former journalist in the state-owned newspaper Al-Ahram Daily.
-Owner and editor-in-chief of a weekly newspaper Al-Zaman.
+Owner and editor-in-chief of the weekly newspaper Al-Zaman.
 [1](https://dailynewsegypt.com/2016/06/01/wife-mubarak-era-interior-minister-al-adly-launches-newspaper/)